arcanexai/arcanex-site/src/content/pages/home.md

 ---
-title: Welcome to Arcanex
+title: welcome to arcanex
-lead: Simple AI tooling for your team.
+lead: simple AI tooling for your team
 hero: /uploads/hero.png
 ---
-hello
+@